LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Join conversation icon

-**There is a “join” icon for conversation the manager is joined to**
+There is a “join” icon for the conversation that the manager is joined to

 ### The ‘All’ tab connections list